slaclab/elegant_lcls_ipython/README.md

-Elegant simulations of LCLS in an ipython notebook, accommpanied by a brief machine learning tutorial
+elegant simulations of LCLS in an ipython notebook, accommpanied by a brief machine learning tutorial